 Lots of things tend to increase during this time of year ~ spending, parties, houseguests, and cookies eaten (to name a few).
 But most people don’t realize that home energy usage can also see a considerable spike.
-So while it’s lovely to decorate with lights and entertain family and friends, the surge in your monthly bills may leave you with a holiday hangover.
+So while it’sdecorating with lights and entertaining family and friends is lovely, the surge in your monthly bills may leave you with a holiday hangover.
 So here are some ways to help reduce energy use while having a wonderfully merry time.

 Saving Energy With Your Lights